Chemist02/Boot-Sector-Raycasting/README.md

 wall status of map cell (i, j) (i.e. a wall is present at (i, j) iff the corresponding bit location is a 1).

 ## Running The Program
-You can assemble the program youself using flat assembler (http://flatassembler.net/), or just just the binary provided in the repo!
+You can assemble the program youself using flat assembler (http://flatassembler.net/), or just just use the binary provided in the repo!
 I'd recommend running it using the qemu (https://www.qemu.org/) i386 emulator, but given that this is tecnically a boot loader, you can 100% put this into the boot sector of a USB, floppy disk, or hard drive and boot to it!
 Oh, and you can use the left and right arrow keys to looks around!